germanere/Donationwebsite/Readme.md

 - Step 4: Configure the database connection by modifying the information in the "appliant.properties" file to match your configuration.
 - Step 5: Run on the server (preferably Tomcat 9).
 - Step 6: Access the application via web browser at `http://localhost:8080/asm01` (where `asm01` is the context path on which the web server is running).
+2.Deploy by using dockerfile
+- Step 1 : if you using window ,download docker desktop
+- Step 2 : use command docker build -t abc(name of project) .
+- Step 3 : Open Docker Desktop , and run it with port 8080